dfelinto/blender-manual/modeling/meshes/vertex_groups/vertex_groups.rst

 (see next image).

-.. admonition:: New Groups are always empty
+.. tip:: New Groups are always empty
-   :class: nicetip

    You have to explicitly assign verts to the group as shown below.

    `Vertex Group Panel with one Group in Object mode <http://wiki.blender.org/index.php/File:26-Manual-Modeling-Meshes-vertex-group-panel-one.png-om>`__

 Group Name
 ++++++++++